-In April 2019, Condor received 900,000 Chakana shares and US\$275,000 cash in consideration for reducing the NSR retained on exercise of the purchase option from a 2% NSR to a 1% NSR.
-Chakana will have the right to buy down Condor's remaining 1% NSR to a 0.5% NSR by further payment of US \$1 million.
+In April 2019, the NSR was amended, whereby Condor received 900,000 Chakana shares and US\$275,000 cash in consideration for reducing the royalty it would retain on exercise of the purchase option from a 2% NSR to a 1% NSR.
+Chakana will have the right to buy down Condor's remaining 1% NSR to a 0.5% NSR by further payment of US\$1 million.
 Pre-production NSR payments scheduled to commence in 2022 have also been eliminated.